ManikantachariC/Sree-Organic-Farming-E-Commerce/README.md

 # Sree-Organic-Farming-E-Commerce
-The Sree Organic Farm E-Commerce Website is an online platform connecting organic farmers directly with consumers, promoting sustainable agriculture.
-It features user-friendly navigation, secure payments, and real-time order tracking.
-Built with HTML, CSS, JavaScript, PHP, and MySQL, it ensures a seamless shopping experience.

 The Sree Organic Farm E-Commerce Website is a comprehensive online platform designed to connect organic farmers directly with consumers, promoting sustainable agriculture and providing fresh, chemical-free produce to customers.